 What do you really hope that readers take away from your book?

-In order to move forward, we need to know our past, and that’s what the book is about, but also that “Black chef” is not monolithic Black food is not monolithic.
-It comes from Africa, it then, through the migration and immigration, changes constantly.
+In order to move forward, we need to know our past, and that’s what the book is about, but also that “Black chef” is not monolithic, Black food is not monolithic.
+It comes from Africa, it then, through migration and immigration, changes constantly.
 And today, it’s one of the cornerstones of American cooking—whether it’s barbecue or whether it’s Creole food—so I do think that it’s fascinating, the impact it has on American cooking.
 We should celebrate and honor it.

 You’re known for uplifting Black voices, particularly in the culinary and arts industries.
 So, what are some ways our readers could help do that too?

 I think it’s like, looking up/following Black chefs on Instagram, looking up, “are there chefs of color in your city that you can support?”
 We have a fund that we built called Black Businesses Matter Matching Fund, which has really been amazing to be able to build something nationwide for African American-led small businesses because the pandemic really hurt the BIPOC and Black population—hit them much, much harder.
 So, I think if you have that opportunity to consciously be able to support, do that.
 There’s never been a more important time to support Black-owned businesses.